WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

     1. Alice may have to use the Universal Resolver to access the DID Document associated with the DID.

 2. The entity prompts for Alice to disclose a DID that represents her digital identity.
-    1. If  the website was accessed via a laptop/desktop, the website typically displays a QR Code for Alice to use her mobile wallet app to scan the QR.
+    1. If  the website was accessed via a laptop/desktop, the website typically displays a QR Code, and Alice uses her mobile wallet app to scan the QR.
 If the website was accessed via her mobile device, a protocol handler raises Alice's AU app.

 3. Alice selects an existing DID or creates a new DID for this relationship and sends the DID to the Entity Site.